 If you, like me, throw your knives into a utensil drawer, you're doing it wrong!
 First of all, it's kind of dangerous, because you can cut yourself sticking your hand into a tangled pile of knife blades.
 But it's also bad for your knives!
 Every time a blade hits something that's not food — like another knife blade or even the edge of a knife block — it can nick it up.
 Instead, store them along a magnetic strip.

 Oh, are you still stacking your cookie sheets in a messy pile?
 Don't!
 The best way to store these babies is vertically, not horizontally.
 And you've got options: You can use tension rods to get them upright, try a file folder-style divider, or even try a DIY drawer for them.
 The point is, start thinking vertically.

 If you're taking time decanting spices into matching jars because that's what you're "supposed" to be doing according to Pinterest, it's time to let that go.
-I've never talked to a single professional organizer who recommends this, as it sometimes leads to double storage (if all of a new spice doesn't fit into your cute container) and can sometimes make it harder to find what you need.
+I haven't found a single professional organizer who recommends this, as it sometimes leads to double storage (if all of a new spice doesn't fit into your cute container) and can sometimes make it harder to find what you need.
 Instead, just organize them by frequency or application and you'll be just fine.